Privacy-Preserving Epidemiological Modeling on Mobile Graphs: PIR-SUM Protocol Details

 \section{PIR-SUM Protocol Details}

-This section provides additional details of the $\PIRSUM$~(cf.~\sect{sec:pirsum}) protocols proposed in this work.
-We begin by recalling the security guarantees of a 2-server PIR with respect to our setting~\cite{chor1995private,GHPS22}.
-Informally, a single server $\mpcserver{u} \in \{\mpcserver{1}, \mpcserver{2}\}$ should not learn any information about the client's query in a two-server PIR protocol, where the database $\db$ is held by two non-colluding servers $\mpcserver{1}$ and $\mpcserver{2}$.
-The security requirement is formally captured in Definition~\ref{def:sec-pir}.
+This section provides additional details of our $\PIRSUM$ protocols introduced in~\sect{sec:naive-pir}.
+We begin by recalling the security guarantees of a 2-server PIR for our setting~\cite{chor1995private,GHPS22}.
+Informally in a two-server PIR protocol, where the database $\db$ is held by two non-colluding servers $\mpcserver{1}$ and $\mpcserver{2}$, a single server $\mpcserver{u} \in \{\mpcserver{1}, \mpcserver{2}\}$ should not learn any information about the client's query.
+The security requirement is formally captured in Definition~\ref{def:sec-pir-main}.

-\begin{definition} (Security of 2-server PIR) A PIR scheme with two non-colluding servers is called secure if each of the server does not learn any information about the query indices.
+\begin{definition} (Security of 2-server PIR) A PIR scheme with two non-colluding servers is called secure if each of the servers does not learn any information about the query indices.

 Let $view(\mpcserver{u}, \querySet)$ denote the view of server $\mpcserver{u} \in \{\mpcserver{1}, \mpcserver{2}\}$ with respect to a list of queries, denoted by $\querySet$.
 We require that for any database $\db$, and for any two $\threshold$-length list of queries~$\querySet = (\query_1, \dots, \query_\threshold)$ and~$\querySet' = (\query_1^\prime, \dots, \query_\threshold^\prime)$, no algorithm whose run time is polynomial in $\threshold$ and in computational parameter~$\kappa$ can distinguish the view of the servers $\mpcserver{1}$ and $\mpcserver{2}$, between the case of participant $\participant{i}$ using the queries in $\querySet$ ($\{view(\mpcserver{u}, \querySet)\}_{u \in \{1,2\}}$), and the case of it using $\querySet'$ ($\{view(\mpcserver{u}, \querySet')\}_{u \in \{1,2\}}$). \end{definition}